All Episodes

 The public is told only that the government will protect them by watching them.

-Even more troubling is the way that threats are going to be defined are defined.
+Even more troubling is the way that threats are going to be defined.

 And you better believe that they will use that against us, that the left will use that against us.